wakatara/harsh/README.md

     Created /home/seb/.habitctl/log.
 This file will contain your habit log.

     You don't have any habits set up!
-    Run `habitctl edith` to modify the habit list using your default $EDITOR.
+    Run `harsh edith` to modify the habit list using your default $EDITOR.
     Then, run `habitctl`!
 Happy tracking!

 Run `h edith` and change the content of the habits file, for example like this: